How we set your rent and service charges

 We review and change service charges each financial year, which runs from April to March.
 The reviewed service charge will be a fair proportion of the costs likely to be incurred by us in providing the services for the forthcoming service charge year.

-For variable service charges, at the end of the financial year , Coastal will look at the actual costs of proving the service and the amount residents have paid during the year.
+For variable service charges, at the end of the financial year, Beacon will look at the actual costs of proving the service and the amount residents have paid during the year.
 We will then send you a summary of the accounts within 6 months of the year end.

 Where we have spent less on providing the services than we have charged you, there will be a surplus on your Service Charge Statement.
 This is also known as an underspend.